Authorities seek answers after Florida nursing home deaths

 The deaths have prompted authorities to question how the conditions at the nursing home lasted for so long.

-Nursing home administrator Jorge Carballo said the center immediately contacted Florida Power & Light and continued to follow up with them for status updates on when repairs would be made.
-State officials said they were in contact with the nursing home over the past three days and advised them to call 911 if they believed that the health or safety of patients was at risk.
+Carballo said the center immediately contacted Florida Power & Light and continued to follow up with them for status updates on when repairs would be made.
+City and state officials said they were in contact with the nursing home over the past three days and advised them to call 911 if they believed that the health or safety of patients was at risk.

-"We are devastated by these losses," Carballo said.
-"We are fully cooperating with all authorities and regulators to assess what went wrong and to ensure our other residents are cared for."
+"When asked if they had any medical needs or emergencies, did not request assistance or indicate any medical emergency existed," Hollywood Hills Mayor Barbara Sharief said in a statement.

 It's unclear when the facility first reached out to first responders.